ans-group/docs.ukfast.co.uk/source/operatingsystems/windows/activedirectory/resetpassword.md

 ![AD reset](files/resetpassword/AD_reset.PNG)

 - Within this window, enter a `New password` for the user.
-- If you would like the user to change the password upon next logging on, check the `User must change password at next logon` check box.
 - If the user's account has been locked, check the `Unlock the user's account` check box.
+- We would recommend that you change the password upon logging into the account.

 ## Using Powershell